atanilson/Comp702_Final/README.md

 ## **Acknowledgement of External Libraries**

 This project utilises several open-source Python libraries.
-I acknowledge and thank the developers and maintainers of the following key packages:
+I thank the developers and maintainers of the following key packages:

 ### **Machine Learning & Deep Learning**
 - **PyTorch** (`torch`, `torch.nn`, `torch.utils.data`) – Used for building, training, and evaluating deep learning models.